 Artistic narrative documentaries for the classroom

-nextus presents 25 international documentaries on historically relevant topics from 20th century European history.
-The content offers a horizon-expanding learning for young adults between the ages of 15 and 30 and is thus suitable for high school, middle school, technical and vocational high schools, and universities.
+nextus presents 30 international documentary films that offer students a horizon-expanding view of world history in the 20th and 21st centuries.
+The content is aimed at young adults between 15 and 30 years of age and is thus suitable for teaching at high schools, middle schools, technical and vocational high schools, and universities.

 Teachers can customize their lessons choosing from the carefully curated documentary feature-length films and short film sequences on a variety of topics.
-With diverse documentary perspectives on world events, the 3-7 minute film excerpts enable a cross-curricular form of learning: here young people experience the history of Europe from different perspectives.
+With diverse documentary perspectives on world events, the 3-7 minute film clips enable a cross-curricular form of learning as young people can experience history, politics and society from different perspectives.
 How does it feel to grow up as the grandson of a guest worker?
 What was youth in the GDR like?
 And what does a contemporary witness tell us about the Warsaw Ghetto?

-Following the curriculum of secondary schools, the documentaries can be used in the subjects of history and German but also in social studies, ethics and religion, politics, economics and law.
-The main topics are the October Revolution in 1917, World War I and World War II, the devastating consequences of the Holocaust, economy, politics and society from the post-war period to the 2000s, emancipation and women's rights, citizens' movements, terrorism, democracy and human rights.
+Following the curriculum of secondary schools, the documentary films can be used in the subjects of history and German but also in social studies, ethics and religion, politics, economics and law.
+The main topics are the October Revolution in 1917, World War I and World War II, the devastating consequences of the Holocaust, economy, politics, art and society from the post-war period to the 2000s, emancipation and women's rights, citizens' movements, terrorism, democracy and human rights.

-In addition to general European history the platform also addresses national events: Films and film sequences on the German-German border, the Red Army Faction, but also on the National Socialist Underground are represented, as are documentaries on the Greek-Turkish War of 1919-22 and the Spanish Civil War of 1936-39.
+In addition to the global history nextus also addresses national events: Films and film sequences on the German-German border, the Red Army Faction, but also on the National Socialist Underground are represented, as are documentary films on the Greek-Turkish War of 1919-22 and the Spanish Civil War of 1936-39.
 Thus, nextus offers an exciting addition to foreign language classes.
 The subtitled films and the accompanying media educational material are available in German, Greek, Spanish, Catalan and English.

 Participate as a partner school